Shao-Kui/3DScenePlatform/README.md

 Please cite our paper if the repository helps!
 # Copyright
 This platform is developed for researches, though our license follows [GNU GPL 3.0][GNUGPL3].
-The back-end it NOT security guaranteed if you have sensitive or private data, which is significant if you would like deploy publicly.
+The back-end is NOT security guaranteed if you have sensitive or private data, which is significant if you wish to deploy this platform publicly.

 [3dfront]:https://pages.tmall.com/wow/cab/tianchi/promotion/alibaba-3d-scene-dataset
 [threejsweb]:https://threejs.org/